cyruscyliu/openwrt-build-docker/README.md

 # OpenWRT Build Docker

-Docker files for the OpenWRT Project.
-We support automatically building the OpenWrt project given a target/subtarget.
+we support automatically building the OpenWrt project given a target/subtarget of a specific OpenWrt revision.

-+ working directory out:in docker openwrt-build-docker/share:/root/firmware

 ## Install